saucekode/saucekode/README.md

 - 🌱 I’m currently learning React and soft skills
 - 📫 How to reach me: [@_saucekode](https://www.twitter.com/_saucekode)
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I have this awesome friend who walked on water and fed 5000 people with 2 loaves of bread and 5 fish - his name is Jesus 😄
+- ⚡ Fun fact: I have this awesome friend who is the first man to walk on water - his name is Jesus 😄